CenterForSpatialResearch/mapping_architecture_urbanism_humanities/08_WebMapping1.md

 console.log("Hello, world!")
 ```

-Unlike HTML and css, javascript is a programming language.
-HTML and css give important information to the browser, but they are like blueprints, whereas javascript is more like a recipe.
+Unlike HTML and CSS, javascript is a programming language.
+HTML and CSS give important information to the browser, but they are like blueprints, whereas javascript is more like a recipe.
 Javascript will be our focus for the webmapping exercises.
 We are going to stop short of covering all general programming fundamentals, but you will learn how the various elements function and how to modify code to suit your purposes.

-`console.log` is a debug statement—it lets you write to the javascript console to keep track of what you're doing, which is a very helpful tool.
+`console.log` is a debug statement.
+It lets you write to the javascript console to keep track of what you're doing, which is a very helpful tool.

 At this point, open `index.html` in your browser (we will use Chrome for this exercise — other browsers have similar tools but Chrome is the most straightforward for our purposes).
 We will look at it with your github web address later, but for now you are just looking at your site "locally."
-Your browser should show an address that is something like "`file:///Users/bjh18/Desktop/webmap_1/index.html`" On the page itself you should see ... nothing.
+Your browser should show an address that is something like "`file:///Users/emilyf/Desktop/webmap_1/index.html`" On the page itself you should see ... nothing.

 However, in your browser open `View > Developer > JavaScript Console` <!--(Chrome) or `Develop > Show JavaScript Console` (Safari, with "Show Develop menu in menu bar" turned on in the Preferences under advanced) -->.
 You should see "[Hello, world!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)" printed.
 This means that your `map.js` file has been successfully loaded and you are ready to start programming.
-If you see any error messages, check the format of your HTML and that the script tag which loads the Mapbox javascript are formatted correctly.
+If you see any error messages, check the format of your HTML and that the script tag which loads the Mapbox Javascript are formatted correctly.

 ![Hello world][HELLOWORLD]